Spiral Arms in Disks: Planets or Gravitational Instability?: Disk Mass Measurements

 Here, we introduce another correction factor on $\tdust$ based on the outer radius of the disk in submillimeter continuum observations, $R_{\rm mm}$ (Column 12 in Table~\ref{tab:herbig}), as where the dust is emitting is also important --- a dust ring further from the star is colder than a dust ring closer in, everything else being equal.
 We scale $\tdust$ as

+The factor of 0.5 in $0.5R_{\rm mm}$ is an approximate correction factor meant to identify the radius where the dust temperature is the global average.
+This is to account for the fact that dust at different radii has different temperature.
+If the surface density follows a $\Sigma\sim1/R$ radial profile and the disk extends from $R=0$ to $R=R_{\rm mm}$, $0.5R_{\rm mm}$ is the half-mass radius, i.e., the radius inside which half of the disk mass is enclosed.
+Equation~\ref{eq:tdust} gives the specific temperature at $R=0.5R_{\rm mm}$, not $R_{\rm mm}$, in a disk; this temperature is considered as a proxy for the average dust temperature in a disk whose outer edge is at $R_{\rm mm}$.
 For unresolved submillimeter sources, we adopted the average $R_{\rm mm}$ in resolved sources: 191 AU for Herbig disks and 144 AU for T Tauri disks.
 This relation is calibrated against a model for HD~163296 \citep{facchini17}, and reproduces the midplane temperature produced by several radiative transfer models of both T Tauri and Herbig disks in the literature to within 40\% \citep{dalessio98, dullemond04shadowing, dong15shadow, andrews16}.

 Another simple scaling for estimating the disk mass comes from the stellar accretion rate \citep{hartmann98}.
 The stellar accretion rate declines roughly as $t^{-3/2}$; thus the mass remaining in the disk is $M_{\rm disk} = 2\mdot t_{\rm age}$.
 Because stellar accretion rates are time variable by a factor of $\sim$3, the mass estimate of an individual disk is uncertain by at least this factor.
 However, for an unbiased ensemble of disks, the mean mass of the disks is a reasonable estimate.
 For targets in our volume-limited Herbig IMS sample (Table~\ref{tab:herbig}), we conservatively estimate $t_{\rm age}$ to be at least 2 Myr based on the HR diagram (Figure~\ref{fig:HRdiagram}).